Moospje/NeuroNest-AI/FIREBASE_INTEGRATION.md

 ## Overview

-NeuroNest-AI now supports Firebase as a backend service for data storage and retrieval.
+NeuroNest-AI now uses Firebase as the primary backend service for data storage and retrieval.
 The integration includes:

 1. Firebase Admin SDK for server-side operations
-2. Firestore for database operations
+2. Firestore for document database operations
-3. Firebase Storage for file storage (when available)
+3. Firebase Storage for file storage
+4. Firebase Authentication for user management (optional)

-The integration is designed to work alongside the existing Supabase implementation, providing a fallback mechanism for backward compatibility.
+The integration is designed to work alongside the existing Supabase implementation, providing a fallback mechanism for backward compatibility and ensuring a smooth transition.

 ## Setup